 - You need more comprehensive coverage that is attainable through a Medigap plan

-Due to the Bipartisan Budget Act, there are new home health benefits that will be added to SOME Medicare Advantage plans starting in 2020.
+Due to the Bipartisan Budget Act, there are new home health benefits that will be added to SOME Medicare Advantage plans.

 If your current Advantage plan doesn’t include home health benefits, and you feel you would benefit from them, this Open Enrollment Period is the time to switch to a plan that provides these new benefits.
 You can also wait for the Medicare Advantage Open Enrollment Period to make a change as well.